 Increased satisfaction arises from increased understanding, trust and respect.
 The success of these values relies upon open and effective communication.

-- Continue with initiatives to provide services in other languages. - Continue with the bi-annual Employers' Advisers Office and Workers' Advisers Office surveys, which measure overall client satisfaction.
+- Continue with initiatives to provide services in other languages. - Create survey to measure overall client satisfaction with the Employment Standards Branch. - Continue with the bi-annual Employers' Advisers Office and Workers' Advisers Office surveys, which measure overall client satisfaction